 The hospital weights will be useful for producing hospital-level statistics for analyses that use the hospital as the unit of analysis, and the discharge weights will be useful for producing discharge-level statistics for analyses that use the discharge as the unit of analysis.
 The discharge weights would be used to weight the sample data in estimating population statistics.

 In most cases, computer programs are readily available to perform these calculations.
-Several statistical programming packages allow weighted analyses.2 For example, nearly all SAS (Statistical Analysis System) procedures incorporate weights.
+Several statistical programming packages allow weighted analyses2.
+For example, nearly all SAS (Statistical Analysis System) procedures incorporate weights.
 In addition, several statistical analysis programs have been developed that specifically calculate statistics and their standard errors from survey data.
 Version 8 of SAS contains procedures (PROC SURVEYMEANS and PROC SURVEYREG) for calculating statistics based on specific sampling designs.
-Also, OSIRIS IV, developed at the University of Michigan, and SUDAAN, developed at the Research Triangle Institute, do calculations for numerous statistics arising from the stratified, single-stage cluster sampling design.
-An example of using SUDAAN to calculate variances in the NIS is presented in the report: Calculating Variances Using Data from the HCUP Nationwide Inpatient Sample.3 For an excellent review of programs to calculate statistics from survey data, visit the following website: http://www.hcp.med.harvard.edu/statistics/survey-soft/.
+STATA and SUDAAN are two other common statistical software packages that do calculations for numerous statistics arising from the stratified, single-stage cluster sampling design.
+Examples of the use of SAS, SUDAAN and STATA to calculate variances in the NIS are presented in the special report: Calculating Nationwide Inpatient Sample Variances, 2000.
+This report is available on the 2000 NIS Documentation CD-ROM and on the HCUP website.
+For an excellent review of programs to calculate statistics from survey data, visit the following website: http://www.hcp.med.harvard.edu/statistics/survey-soft/.

 The NIS database includes a Hospital Weights file with variables required by these programs to calculate finite population statistics.
 In addition to the sample weights described earlier, hospital identifiers (Primary Sampling Units or PSUs), stratification variables, and stratum-specific totals for the numbers of discharges and hospitals are included so that finite-population corrections (FPCs) can be applied to variance estimates.